FassihHaroon/FassihHaroon/README.md

-- 👋 Hi, I’m @FassihHaroon
+- 👋 Hi, I’m @FassihHaroon, CS Senior @ FAST.
+Actively searching for jobs and projects related to AI/ML, Web.
-- 👀 I’m interested in programming
-- 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 FassihHaroon/FassihHaroon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.